 In addition to ample sun exposure, melanoma is most common in people who have one or more of the following risk factors:

 If Dr. Stoll suspects skin cancer, a biopsy can help confirm or rule out the diagnosis.
-When melanoma seems possible, the entire growth is typically removed with a scalpel and then studied by a pathologist.
+When melanoma seems possible, the entire growth is typically reduced with a scalpel and then studied by a pathologist.
 Additional tests could include an MRI, X-ray, or CT scan.

 Most cases of skin cancer are found, treated safely and effectively, and cured before they spread.
 Melanoma can also be treated and cured if it’s caught early enough.